zenstackhq/zenstack/README.md

 Similar procedures are applied to write operations and more complex queries involving nested reads and writes.
 To ensure good performance, ZenStack generates conditions statically, so it doesn't need to introspect ZModel at runtime.
 The engine also makes the best effort to push down policy constraints to the database to avoid fetching data unnecessarily and discarding afterward.

-Please **beware** that policy checking is only applied when data access is done using the generated client-side hooks or, equivalently, the RESTful API.
+Please **BEWARE** that policy checking is only applied when data access is done using the generated client-side hooks or, equivalently, the RESTful API.
 If you use `service.db` to access the database directly from server-side code, policies are bypassed, and you have to do all necessary checking by yourself.
 We've planned to add helper functions for "injecting" the policy checking on the server side in the future.

-### Type-safe client library
+### Type-safe React hooks

+Strongly-typed React hooks are generated for CRUD operations, saving the need to write boilerplate code.

 Thanks to Prisma's power, ZenStack generates accurate Typescript types for your data models: